JhoselinRam/scigrapher/README.md

     * `size` : a number representing the size in pixels of the `x` axis ticks.
     * `ticks`: this property controls how many ticks will be displayed, the value can be one of the following options:
       * The string `"auto"` to let the `graph` object decide where to put the ticks.
       * A number representing the amount of ticks in the axis.
-The ticks will be equidistant and will contain the start and end of the axis.
+The ticks will be equally spaced and will contain the start and end of the axis.
       * An array of numbers representing the location of the ticks to be displayed.
     * `minSpacing`: If the `ticks` property is set to `"auto"` controls the minimum space in pixels that the ticks can have between them, otherwise it has no effect.
   * `y` : an object with the following properties: